NixOS/rfcs/rfcs/0145-doc-strings.md

 - Outer format rules to allow distinction between regular comments and doc-comments
 - Inner format rules that describe the required format of a doc-comment.

-However, both concerns relate closely to each other; It makes sense and reduces bureaucracy to address both in a single RFC.

 # Definitions

 For this RFC, we adopt the following definitions: